 GPS tracking devices can play a large role in helping companies monitor the driving habits of their workers.
 Devices can provide reports and notifications chronicling the speed at which the vehicle is moving.
 This includes whether it has accelerated beyond the posted limit.
 It also includes if the vehicle has been subjected to aggressive driving like hard turns or stops.
 These can be indicators of close calls.

 A good overall fleet management solution can tell you when to coach your drivers and help them improve their skills.
+Our AI-powered safety platform combines real-time in-cab alerting, automated post-trip coaching, and predictive insights from the DRIVE risk score to help reduce accidents by up to 30%.

 Safety depends just as much on vehicle health as on driver skill.
 Overusing assets and falling behind on regular maintenance are two risk factors for maintenance issues.